-For some high school football players, like the Arizona five-star running back averaging 25 yards per play or the best prospect to come out of the state of Texas since Myles Garrett, the offers from universities pour in.
-For others, like America’s leading rusher who only has one major offer, that simply isn’t the case.
+For some high school football players, like the Arizona five-star running back averaging 20 yards per play or the best prospect to come out of the state of Texas since Myles Garrett, the offers from universities pour in.
+For others, like America’s leading rusher who only had two major offers, that simply isn’t the case.

 It’s safe to say that Dylan Brooks falls into the former category.
 A class of 2021 five-star recruit, Brooks is the country’s top-ranked weak side defensive end in his class.
-He’s currently the 18th-best junior in the nation, according to 247Sports.
+He’s currently the 19th-best player in the nation, according to 247Sports.

 Brooks, who plays for Handley High School out of Roanoke, Alabama, has a very, very bright future on the gridiron.
 The 6-foot-5, 225-pound defensive end currently has a higher composite score than former Alabama star prep players T.J.
 Yeldon, D.J.
 Fluker, JaMarcus Rusell, Kerryon Johnson and current Auburn Tigers quarterback Bo Nix.